Caregiver stress is unavoidable, but it can be managed

 Most people carry stress in the muscles of their neck or shoulders.
 Loosening them up helps you literally shake off some of the stress.

 Stand or sit, stretch your arms out from your sides and shake your hands vigorously for about 10 seconds.
-While you’re at it, take a few deep breaths.
-You might look ridiculous when doing this, but you’ll feel much better.
+While you’re at it, take a few deep breaths – that doubles the stress relief.

 11. Get moving